Lavedonio/Alexandria/docs/general_tools.md

 ## parse_remote_uri(uri, service)
 Parses a Google Cloud Storage (GS) or an Amazon S3 path into bucket and subfolder(s).

+_service_ parameter can be either "gs" or "s3".

 Raises an error if path is with wrong format.

-service parameter can be either "gs" or "s3"

 Usage example:
 ```